PagingMatt/osilo/README.md

 ## Datakit

 To run a peer using `Osilo_server.native`, it is necessary to start a [Datakit](https://github.com/docker/datakit) server pointing towards a git repository (structured as a data silo).
-This should use the default Datakit port (5640) and the hostname the port is exposed at should be passed into `Osilo_server.native` using the `-ds` flag.

 ## Working with the code